erlingm/digest-verify/Windows.md

     (or similar)
     * If javaw.exe in stead of java.exe, you will need to change it
 * Place the sha.jar file in your path

+_The associated filetype (ftype) can be anything you like, so you can create your own if you want to_